coronalabs/corona-docs/markdown/plugin/steamworks/isSteamDeck.markdown

 This api is only available on 2025.3722+
 </div>

-If this property returns `false`, you should assume the user is not on a Steam Deck.
+If this function returns `false`, you should assume the user is not on a Steam Deck.
 You can still run Steam-specific APIs, but any Steam Deck-specific optimizations or input handling should be skipped.
 This property is read-only and determined at application startup; it cannot change during the application's lifetime.